Jack-Kennedy02/Python_Data_Project/README.md

 ### Insights

-- The gap betwwen cloud softwares that are more specializaed compared to programming/vizualation/microsoft software ware is significant when it comes to compensation.
+- The gap between cloud softwares that are more specializaed compared to programming/vizualation/microsoft software ware is significant when it comes to compensation.
 The 10th highest cloud software is compensated around 150k  while the 10th highest non-cloud software is around 80k.
 It's safe to say that learning niche cloud programs will be compensated more, however, these skills may not be in demand as much as the lower paying non-cloud softwares.

 - Programming and Visualation Softwares (python, tableau, sql) are on average more compesated then microsoft softwares (power bi, powerpoint, excel, word).
 Although this insight may not be as significant due to the gap being around 15K from top to bottom.